-The UK and Ireland are home to some of the world’s best and most historic golf courses, but there are also some superb hidden gems that are great fun to play and feature sensational scenery to boot.
+The UK and Ireland are home to some of the world's best and most historic golf courses (as featured in our Top 100 golf courses rankings), but there are also some superb hidden gems that are great fun to play and feature sensational scenery to boot.

 *Note: Green fees can be cheaper with twilight rates, group rates and when playing out of season

 Old Head, set on a promontory on the south cost of Ireland, really is the closest GB&I gets to Pebble Beach, and many will argue that it is in fact more spectacular than its American counterpart.
 It's one of the best courses in Ireland.